harvesthill/reddit-wiki-archive/steroids/insulin.md

 ## WARNING / DISCLAIMER

 Insulin can be very risky if you do not know what you are doing.
 This hormone can be potentially fatal if taken recklessly - you run the risk of permanent brain damage, coma, or even death.
-The risk may not be the worth the reward. /r/steroids should not be your only source for information and is not responsible for your choices, so know all the facts &amp; research thoroughly before trying insulin.
+The risk may not be the worth the reward. /r/steroids should not be your only source for information and is not responsible for your choices, so know all the facts & research thoroughly before trying insulin.

 ## Intro